Donald Trump Jr.: Michael Cohen reimbursement payments

-Views and controversies
+Views

 Race and immigration

-During his father's presidential campaign, Trump Jr. caused controversy in 2016 when he posted an image that compared refugees to Skittles, saying "If I had a bowl of Skittles and I told you just three would kill you, would you take a handful?
+During his father's presidential campaign, Trump Jr. caused controversy in 2016 when he posted an image that compared Syrian refugees to Skittles, saying "If I had a bowl of Skittles and I told you just three would kill you, would you take a handful?
 That's our Syrian refugee problem."
 The makers of Skittles condemned the tweet, saying "Skittles are candy.
 Refugees are people.
 We don't feel it's an appropriate analogy."
 The Cato Institute claimed that year that the chances "an American would be killed in a terrorist attack committed by a refugee was one in 3.64 billion" per year.

 On March 1, 2016, an interview with white supremacist James Edwards and Trump Jr. was aired.
 The campaign initially denied the interview had taken place; later Trump Jr. claimed it was unintentional.
 As a consequence of the interview, mainstream media outlets have accused Trump Jr. of being either a believer in the white genocide conspiracy theory, or pretending to be an advocate for political gain.

 In September 2016, Trump Jr. cited Holocaust imagery to criticize what he perceived as the mainstream media's uncritical coverage of Hillary Clinton during her campaign, by "letting her slide on every discrepancy", while also accusing Democrats involved in the 2016 campaign of lying.
 Trump Jr. said if the Republicans were committing the same offences mainstream outlets would be "warming up the gas chamber right now".
 Also that month, Trump Jr. shared an image on Instagram depicting a cross between his father and Pepe the Frog.
 When asked on Good Morning America about Pepe the Frog and its associations with white supremacy, Trump Jr. said he had never heard of Pepe the Frog and thought it was just a "frog with a wig".

 In April 2017, Trump Jr. lauded conspiracy theorist Mike Cernovich, who has promoted the debunked white genocide and Pizzagate conspiracy theories, saying, "In a long gone time of unbiased journalism he'd win the Pulitzer".

-In August 2020, the Southern Poverty Law Center reported that Trump Jr. appeared at a far-right "We Build the Wall" event with Neo-Nazi collaborator Jack Posobiec in July 2019.
+In August 2020, the Southern Poverty Law Center reported that Trump Jr. appeared at a far-right "We Build the Wall" event with Jack Posobiec in July 2019.